 I like to call this method the Rising Sun because it kind of looks like…a rising sun? 🌅

-Turn the grapefruit on its side and cut it into slices.
+Turn the grapefruit on its side and cut it into slices using a sawing motion.

-Now run your knife along the peel, making sure to remove all of that pithy white stuff.
+Now run your knife along the peel, making sure to remove all of that white pith around the edges.

 And there you have a little rising sun!